aredn/documentation/arednHow-toGuides/firmware_tips.rst

 - For Mikrotik models you will boot using the *KERNEL* file (which you rename to *rb.elf*) and then immediately apply the *SYSUPGRADE* firmware image.

-- For GL.iNet models you will use the `recovery procedure <https://docs.gl-inet.com/en/3/tutorials/debrick/>`_ to upload the *SYSUPGRADE* firmware image.
+- For GL.iNet devices you will use the `recovery procedure <https://docs.gl-inet.com/en/3/tutorials/debrick/>`_ to upload the *SYSUPGRADE* firmware image.

 Another possible way to downgrade firmware between architectures is to enable **Dangerous Upgrade** under the *Advanced Options* on the **Firmware** settings page.
 Setting this to *ON* will disable the normal firmware compatibility checks that are done automatically during the firmware install process.
 This should allow your node to install a firmware image that uses a legacy architecture.